WADPH/MicrosoftOAS/README.md

 - Verify `.env` file is in the project root
 - Ensure `server/db/` directory has write permissions

+### Teams Notifications toggle won't save / "Save failed" in Settings
+- This is expected validation, not a bug: enabling `TEAMS_NOTIFICATIONS_ENABLED` via the Settings UI is rejected until `TEAMS_NOTIFICATIONS_WEBHOOK_URL` is already set directly in `.env` (see [Teams Notifications](#teams-notifications-optional), Step 3) — the same rule already applies to `ZAMMAD_ENABLED`/`SNIPEIT_ENABLED`.
+- Since the checkbox's value is submitted on every Settings save (not just when changed), leaving it checked while the URL is missing will block *all* settings saves until the URL is configured or the checkbox is unchecked.

+### Teams message sends but @mentions show as plain text
+- The `<at>Name</at>` text must match **exactly** between the visible message and the corresponding `entities[].text` entry — verify both sides in `server/services/teamsNotify.js` if you've customized it.
+- Try using the person's Azure AD Object ID instead of their email for `mentioned.id`.

 ---

 ## Support & Contributing